Philip Anschutz: Soccer

 Anschutz is one of only four recipients of the National Soccer Hall of Fame's Medal of Honor for his contributions to growing the sport of soccer in the United States.
 In 2006 SportsBusiness Journal ranked Anschutz the most influential person in soccer in the U.S. Anschutz was one of the founders of Major League Soccer and owned several teams for periods of time, including the Los Angeles Galaxy, Chicago Fire, Colorado Rapids, Houston Dynamo, San Jose Earthquakes, D.C.
 United, and the New York/New Jersey MetroStars.
 He owns a stake in the Dignity Health Sports Park, the stadium for the MLS team LA Galaxy and former MLS team Chivas USA.
 For some time, while MLS was struggling, Anschutz owned six MLS franchises concurrently and experienced significant financial losses.
 For this reason, Anschutz has been called the man who saved MLS.
-MLS Commissioner Don Garber stated in 2006 that "without Phil Anschutz, there's no MLS today."
+MLS Commissioner Don Garber stated in 2006 that "without Phil Anschutz, there's no MLS today".

 Anschutz was instrumental in several MLS initiatives that have grown the league's revenues and profits.
 For example, he pushed for the building of soccer-specific stadiums, allowing MLS teams to increase revenue and better control costs.
 Anschutz also advocated for MLS's creation of Soccer United Marketing, the league's sales and marketing arm.
 He has since sold his stake in the Chicago, Denver, Houston, New York, San Jose and D.C.
-MLS teams and now owns only the Galaxy.
+MLS teams and now owns only the Los Angeles Galaxy.

 Other sports

-Anschutz is the principal owner of the Los Angeles Kings and a minority owner of the Los Angeles Lakers.
+Anschutz is the principal owner of the Los Angeles Kings.
+He was a minority owner of the Los Angeles Lakers before selling his stake in the Lakers to Todd Boehly and Mark Walter in 2021.
 Through ASM Global (formerly AEG), he owns stakes in venues including Crypto.com Arena and O2 Arena.